opencog/opencog/opencog/nlp/aiml/README.md

 * AIML -- thatstar and topicstar not handled.
 * AIML HR -- in a session, never say the same thing twice!
   Done -- for just one sentence .. as Vytas about more.
+* AIML HR -- load only the current, desired rule-set.
+* OpenPsi -- need a general mechanism that avoids doing the same thing over and over.
 * general utility -- create an is-member? utility to replace psi-action?

 ### BUGS